Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Introduction

-Software Engineering (SE) tasks typically involve collaboration among developers with diverse expertise, discussions, and consensus-building to derive optimal solutions~\cite{7961464, mistrik2010collaborative}.
-In this study, we investigate whether the Multi-Agent Debate (MAD) configuration of \llmAgents{}, similar to the form of collaboration among software developers, can help improve SE task performance.
-Specifically, we study the effectiveness of MAD in performing SE tasks, which remains largely unexamined by SE research despite its demonstrated effectiveness in solving general Natural Language Processing (NLP) tasks.
-In the MAD system, agents work toward a shared objective by exchanging information and refining decisions iteratively ~\cite{khan2024debating, liang2023encouraging}.
-Notably, this system integrates both collaboration and structured opposition by incorporating mechanisms such as debate, negotiation, and decision-making to enhance the problem-solving capabilities of \llmAgents{}~\cite{chan2023chateval, chen2023multi, chen2024magdi}.
-This competitive framework forces these agents to engage in interactions that drive more robust reasoning and solution refinement ~\cite{smit2024goingmadlookmultiagent, du2023improving}.
-This motivates us to ask our first research question:
+Recent studies in the Natural Language Processing (NLP) domain have introduced \textbf{Multi-Agent Debate (MAD)} systems that incorporate \llmAgents{} with diverse expertise and responsibilities~\cite{li2024improving}, demonstrating effectiveness in solving complex NLP tasks without relying on fine-tuning or external tool usage~\cite{du2023improving, smit2024goingmadlookmultiagent, liang-etal-2024-encouraging}.
+In MAD systems, agents work toward a shared objective by exchanging information and iteratively refining decisions~\cite{khan2024debating, liang-etal-2024-encouraging}, inspired by human collaboration, where individuals exchange ideas, debate discrepancies, and iteratively refine solutions to reach consensus~\cite{li2024improving}.
+Notably, these systems integrate both collaboration and structured opposition by incorporating mechanisms such as debate, negotiation, and decision-making to foster divergent thinking and enhance the problem-solving capabilities of \llmAgents{}~\cite{chan2024chateval, chen2024magdi}.
+This competitive framework forces agents to engage in interactions that drive more robust reasoning and solution refinement~\cite{smit2024goingmadlookmultiagent, du2023improving}.
+In this study, we investigate the effectiveness of MAD for coding tasks, which remains largely unexplored in SE research despite its demonstrated effectiveness in NLP tasks such as question answering and arithmetic reasoning~\cite{du2023improving, smit2024goingmadlookmultiagent, liang-etal-2024-encouraging, Xiong_2023, choi2025debate, estornell2025multi}.
+In particular, we first evaluate the applicability of MAD from the NLP literature and the effectiveness of debate-based collaboration among LLM agents for coding tasks.
+This motivates the first research question of our empirical study:

-\textbf{RQ1: How effective is Multi-Agent Debate when applied to SE tasks?}
+\textbf{RQ1: How effective is Multi-Agent Debate when applied to coding tasks?}

-To answer RQ1, we first implement the MAD framework based on the state-of-the-art (SOTA) proposed in NLP by Liang et al.~\cite{liang2023encouraging}.
-Then, we evaluate its applicability and effectiveness in two SE tasks that have been widely studied in the literature, namely, Code Translation and Code Summarization~\cite{niu2023empirical}.
-In this study, we aim to further improve MAD's effectiveness on the selected SE tasks.
-To do so, we first try to understand the underperforming cases of MAD, which leads to our second research question below: